vjik/yii-validator-scenarios/README.md

 );
 ```

-Rules that will be executed according to scenarios:
+Rules that will be applied according to scenarios:

 **register**